itow0001/goephor/README.md

 ####class DecoMeta####

-      None
+      This is a meta class for decorating all classes

 ####class Plugin####

-      This is the base class for plugin which all plugins must inherit from.
+      This is the base class for a plugin

  ***def __new__***

-      None
+      Allows for grabbing class info for parsing

  ***def deco***

-      None
+      We use this to append defaults actions here

  ***def __init__***

-      None
+      Plugin constructor

  ***def wrapper***